-As the need for skilled statisticians increases, WPI’s PhD in statistics program offers a rigorous plan for students who enjoy the field’s challenges, who want to forge new paths, and who anticipate solving original problems.
+As the need for skilled statisticians increases, WPI’s PhD in statistics offers a rigorous plan for students who enjoy the field’s challenges, who want to forge new paths, and who anticipate solving original problems.
 The program offers advanced coursework and research in statistics while imparting critical-thinking and problem-solving skills.

 Students in this interdisciplinary program work closely with accessible faculty and often collaborate with researchers in data science, bioinformatics and computational biology, engineering, and business.
 Students demonstrate their competency at gathering vast amounts of numerical facts (data), evaluating it, and translating or presenting the findings and results for applications in various fields.